Does thermal leptogenesis in a canonical seesaw rely on initial memory?: Density matrix formalism for sequential leptogenesis in type-I seesaw

 Although in the above analysis we fixed the value of $\theta_{2},\theta_3=\pi/2$, it can be generalized by considering arbitrary complex values of $\theta_i \, \forall \, i$ as shown in Fig.\ref{fig:washoutregime}.
-For simplicity we choose the lightest neutrino mass $m_1$ ($m_3$) equal be zero for NO (IO).
-We illustrate the results, (i) for normal ordering in the plane of $K_3-K_2$ with $K_1$ in color code as shown in Fig.\ref{fig:washoutregime} (top) and (ii) for inverse ordering in the plane of $K_2 - K_1$ with $K_3$ in the color code as shown in Fig.\ref{fig:washoutregime} (bottom).
-For analysis purpose, we divide Fig.\ref{fig:washoutregime} (top) into four zones, (I) $K_2,K_3<1$, (II) $K_2<1, K_3>1$, (III) $K_2,K_3>1$ and (IV) $K_2>1,K_3<1$.
-In the zone (I) no points indicate that $N_2$ and $N_3$ simultaneously being in the weak washout regime is not possible.
-In zone (II) when $N_2$ is in the weak washout regime, $N_1$ and $N_3$ are in the strong washout regime.
-In zone (III) when $N_2$ and $N_3$ are in strong washout regime, then we have two possibilities that either $N_1$ is in strong washout regime (colored points) or it is in weak washout regime (black points).
-Finally in zone (IV) when $N_3$ is in the weak washout regime, then $N_1$ and $N_2$ are in strong washout regime.
-The same analysis is valid for inverse ordering as shown in the Fig.\ref{fig:washoutregime}(bottom).
+For simplicity, we choose the lightest neutrino mass $m_1$ ($m_3$) to be zero for NO (IO).
+We illustrate the results, (i) for normal ordering in the plane of $K_3-K_2$ with $K_1$ in color code as shown in Fig.\ref{fig:washoutregime} (\textit{left}) and (ii) for inverse ordering in the plane of $K_2 - K_1$ with $K_3$ in the color code as shown in Fig.\ref{fig:washoutregime} (\textit{right}).
+For analysis purpose, we divide Fig.\ref{fig:washoutregime} (\textit{left}) into four zones, (I) $K_2,K_3<1$, (II) $K_2<1, K_3>1$, (III) $K_2,K_3>1$ and (IV) $K_2>1,K_3<1$.
+In the zone (I), no points indicate that $N_2$ and $N_3$ simultaneously being in the weak washout regime is not possible.
+In zone (II), when $N_2$ is in the weak washout regime, $N_1$ and $N_3$ are in the strong washout regime.
+In zone (III), when $N_2$ and $N_3$ are in a strong washout regime, then we have two possibilities: either $N_1$ is in a strong washout regime (colored points), or it is in a weak washout regime (black points).
+Finally, in zone (IV), when $N_3$ is in the weak washout regime, then $N_1$ and $N_2$ are in the strong washout regime.
+The same analysis is valid for inverse ordering as shown in the Fig.\ref{fig:washoutregime}(\textit{right}).
 This validates the analytical proof we showed above.